cgenereux/ChatGPT-Life-Book-Generator/README.md

 You'll find the finished Context Book as a markdown file (`.md`) in the **Books** folder but converting it to a PDF can be convenient.

-I hope you all find it useful!
+I hope you find it useful!